 Now, Is HCN a strong or weak acid?
-HCN is a weak acid as it doesn’t ionize completely to yield H+ ions on dissolving in an aqueous solution.
-It means when HCN is dissolved in an aqueous solution, some parts of it remain undissociated in the solution.
+HCN is a weak acid.
+Since it doesn’t ionize completely to yield H+ ions on dissolving in an aqueous solution.
+It means, that when HCN is dissolved in an aqueous solution, some parts of it remain undissociated in the solution.

 Hence, the number of hydrogen ions in the final solution has a lower amount due to only partial dissociation of HCN.

-Now the question arises, why HCN partially dissociates in solution and acquire the weak acid strength.
+Now the question arises, why HCN partially dissociates in solution and acquires the weak acid strength.
 For understanding this, we have to look at some factors that affect the strength of acidic compounds.

 We only consider two important factors that can influence the nature of the compound.
 (1).
 Polarity (2).
 Electronegativity